 Our curriculum is continually evolving as new technologies become available.
 Skills learned in Year 9 are applied in subject areas in Years 10 and Year 11.
 Evidence of this work will also form part of a course completion certificate of competences for the course which we deliver.
 This provides a firm foundation for further study at GCSE or A Level Computer Science.

 Our students take part in the Bebras Computational Thinking competition, where we have scored some impressive results.
-We run a programming and robotics enrichment afternoon once a week, where students have designed scrolling display boards and a rubrics cube solver with a real cube, and we take students to the Microsoft Research Christmas lectures.
+We run a programming and robotics enrichment afternoon once a week, where students have designed scrolling display boards and a rubrics cube solver with a real cube, and we take students to the Cambridge History of Computing Museum.
 Students studying A Level Computer Science visit the National Computing Centre at Bletchley Park.

 We have placed students on computing based summer internships with renowned companies.
-Being the East Anglia partner for the Tablet Academy enables us to host a number of training courses in the use of tablets in teaching.
 We have many work experience students taking placements at local leading technology companies, including Raspberry Pi and Arm.

 Our A Level Computer Science course covers a breadth of up-to-date understanding of the fundamentals of computer programming, networks and security.
 Each year, students go on to study Computer Science at universities including Oxbridge.